ronan-develop/spring-boot-course/README.md

   - use version on parent only
   - `spring-boot-starter-*` dependencies inherit version from parent
 - Default configuration of Spring Boot plugin

+## Dev Tools

+Plug-in autmatically restarts your application when code is updated, simply add dependenciy to the POM file.

 ## Lexicon